TDM is a private investment firm founded in 2004 with offices in Sydney and New York.

 Prior to commencing his career in funds management, Tom spent four years at KPMG Corporate Finance (Australia) and Investec Wentworth specialising in mergers and acquisitions and corporate strategy advice.
 Over this period, Tom was involved in several major corporate deals in a variety of industries including technology, healthcare, infrastructure, retail and finance.

-Tom is currently Non Executive Chairman of CSG Limited and a Non Executive Director of Baby Bunting.
+Tom is currently a Non-Executive Director of CSG Limited and is a former Non-Executive Director of Baby Bunting (June 2009 – March 2017)

 Tom holds a Bachelor of Commerce with Honours Class 1 (Accounting and Finance) from the University of Sydney.